doecode/server/src/main/java/gov/osti/services/UserServices.md

 unlock the account.
 Additionally, if the password expiration date is due, the login will fail, and a password change will be required to proceed.

-The returned JSON object will include the user's email address, first and last name, a site code (or "CONTR" if contractor), and an array of role codes, if any, along with an "xsrfToken" value for protection against cross-site request forgery attempts.
-This token value should be transmitted back with each subsequent API request when using DOE CODE services in conjunction with a web-based UI or user login methods.

 > Request:
 ```
 POST /doecodeapi/services/user/login